 - Seattle Mayoral Race 2021 Polls: Latest Tweets, 8th October

 - Seattle Mayoral Race 2021 Polls: Who were the candidates in the Primary Election and what Happened?

 - Seattle Mayoral Race 2021 Polls: What happened in last Election?

 Seattle Mayoral Race 2021 Polls: Latest Polls

-Until now , the Seattle Mayoral Race 2021 Polls has seen only one poll released after the Preliminary Election results were out by August 17th
+Until now , the Seattle Mayoral Race 2021 Polls has seen only 3 polls released after the Preliminary election results were released by August 17th

 7th to 9th September